Policy and Procedure Name:

 Any systematic red flag that assumes a claim will, or could, be a LT claim.

-Systematic Triage: The systematic review of all claims that evaluates
+Triage: The systematic or manual review of all claims that

-the severity of a claim as identified by International Classification of
+evaluates the severity of a claim as identified by International Classification

-Diseases (ICD) codes.
-The review includes indications of lost time, benefit
+of Diseases (ICD) codes.
+The review includes indications of lost time, benefit applications

-applications and/or claim accident/illness type, and assigns those claims not
+and/or claim accident/illness type, and assigns those claims not allowed by ACP

-It is the policy of BWC to process claims that are filed:
+policy is to process claims that are filed:

 b.
 By